-At Bingham Primary school and Nursery, the EYFS curriculum is skills-based and sequenced to build on new skills whilst giving opportunities to re-visit and reinforce previous learning.
+At Bingham Primary School, the EYFS curriculum is skills-based and sequenced to build on new skills whilst giving opportunities to re-visit and reinforce previous learning.
 Children's interests are followed and as they play and learn they are observed and assessed.
 This allows staff to identify and support each child's 'next steps' for learning.